AVIB-project/uniovi-gsdpi-bokeh-template-generator/README.md

 ## Start bokeh server in production(AVISPE Server)

-Configure HAProxy and proxy rule to access to boker application
+Configure HAProxy and add a proxy rule to access to boker application like this:

 ```
 frontend k8s-frontend